Scenerainc/Documentation-Website/docs/android-app-setup.md

     "type": "integer",
     "description": "specifies limit to list total scenemarks"
   }
-  ReturnNICEItemTypes": {
+  "ReturnNICEItemTypes": {
     "type": "boolean",
     "description": "set it to true for listing all the available niceItems" }
   "ReturnSceneMarkDates": {
     "type": "boolean",
     "description": "set it to true for listing all the available dates on which scenemarks  available"
   }
-  ReturnPage": {
+  "ReturnPage": {
     "type": "boolean",
     "description": "set it to true for listing all the available scenemarks for specified  pagelength. also can use ReturnPage to get the next page. set it to false to get full list"
   }
   "ListNICEItemTypes": {
     "type": "array",
-    "description": "NICE defines diferent DeviceModes which target specific types of data  associated with the DeviceMode."
+    "description": "NICE defines diferent DeviceModes which target specific types of data  associated with the DeviceMode.", "NICEItemTypesPresent": {
-    "NICEItemTypesPresent": {
       "type": "string",
       "enum": [